For Montana Students

 Tips To Protect Yourself From Scholarship Scams

-- If you must pay money to get money, it might be a scam; unless you are purchasing a book on scholarships or aid.
+If you must pay money to get money, it is probably a scam.

-- Spend the time, not the money, looking for scholarships
+Spend the time, not money, looking for scholarships.

 Federal Financial Aid for Montana Students: A Quick Guide

 The U.S. Government assists students with financial need by providing grants and low-interest loans.
 If you think you may qualify, file a Free Application for Federal Student Aid.
-The FAFSA opens on January 1 the year before the year you are planning to use the aid.
-The national deadline for the FAFSA is usually June 30 the year you use the aid.
-The Montana state deadline for the FAFSA is March 1, by midnight, Central Standard Time.
+The FAFSA opens on October 1 the year before the year you are planning to use the aid.
 Your individual university or college may also have its own FAFSA deadline.
 Check with your financial aid/scholarship office to make sure you don’t miss it.